jakobhaervig/openfoam-docker-vscode-workflow/README.md

 ![](install-extensions.gif)

-## 3. Associate OpenFOAM files for syntax highlighting:
+## 3. Associate OpenFOAM files for syntax highlighting (optional)
+Next, we associate file types with OpenFOAM to get syntax highlighting.
 ![](associate-file-extensions.gif)

 ## 4. Start a Docker container from Visual Studio Code